suborbital/docs/website/docs/se2/get-started.md

 ```

 A verification code will be sent to your email address, and the token will be
-used to authenticate you and link your Compute installation to you.
+used to authenticate you and link your SE2 installation to you.

 :::tip
 Subo will print out your token in your terminal, and cache it for use in